sam9111/markdown-accessibility-helper/README.md

 ## Features

 - Automatically adds alternative text to images in all markdown files that do not have it.
+- Recursively searches through all markdown files in all folders.
 - Supports both PNG and JPEG image formats.
 - Using the Azure Computer Vision Resource, you can specify a language for alt text generation.
 Supported languages: en - English (Default), es - Spanish, ja - Japanese, pt - Portuguese, zh - Simplified Chinese.
+- The [markdownlint-cli2-action](https://github.com/DavidAnson/markdownlint-cli2-action) runs each time to lint all the markdown files and fix errors if possible.

 ## Usage